use-ink/ink-docs/docs/datastructures/opting-out.md

 ---
-title: Opting out of Storage
+title: Opt out of Storage
 slug: /datastructures/opting-out
 ---

-### Opting-out of Storage

 If you are in need of storing some temporary information across method and message boundaries ink! will have your back with the `ink_storage::Memory` abstraction.
 It allows you to simply opt-out of using the storage for the wrapped entity at all and thus is very similar to Solidity's very own `memory` annotation.